onflow/sdks/README.md

 <br />

-_This repository defines guidelines, not rules.
-It aims to help you build and maintain a high-quality SDK Flow, but you should feel free to make design decisions that best language or framework you are working in._
+_This repository defines guidelines for building Flow SDKs.
+It's still work in progress.
+It aims to help you build and maintain a high-quality Flow SDK._

 The guidelines will help you build SDKs that will be: